jkyiv/TaxingLots/README.md

     C. Output currently assumes USD as reference currency for all lot cost basis calculations, to keep the IRS happy.

-Note:
+Notes:

+Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line.
+Ledger is written by John Wiegley, released under the BSD license, and is available at http://ledger-cli.org.

-    TaxingLots.py returns lot reductions using ledger's syntax, assuming USD as the reference currency for taxation purposes.
-It does not check that the transactions are balanced, since ledger already does that.
+TaxingLots.py returns lot reductions using Ledger's syntax, assuming USD as the reference currency for taxation purposes.
+It does not check that the transactions are balanced, since Ledger already does that.
 It simply manages booking and reducing commodity/cryptocurrency lots, but leaves the user in control of the overall transaction structure.

 The program requires a CSV file with exchange rates for all commodities.
 Modify the getrates() function according to your needs and your rates file.

 The program also inserts Income:CapitalGains legs where necessary when reducing lots.
-This gives ledger the CapitalGains explicitly, so when you run TaxingLot's output back through ledger, you may have to manually adjust some transactions do to currency exchange rate losses and/or gains.
+This gives Ledger the CapitalGains explicitly, so when you run TaxingLot's output back through Ledger, you may have to manually adjust some transactions do to currency exchange rate losses and/or gains.

 I keep my ledger file in the actual currencies or cryptocurrencies that I transact in.
 With this program, I can convert to USD to calculate and report capital gains/losses with a USD basis for each transaction.
 The program adds exchange rate price declarations to the output.
-The original currencies/commodities are reported in comments on the same line as the converted USD rate.
+The original currencies or commodities are reported in comments on the same line as the converted USD rate.

 This is my first attempt at Python.
 Pull requests are welcome.
 However, I may be slow to respond as I'm learning python and busy with my family and my non-programming work.

 Writen by Joel Swanson.
 Version 0.03.
 Copyright 2017.
 Licensed under the GNU General Public License (GPL) Version 3.
 Absolutely no warranty, this program provided 'as is'.
 See https://www.gnu.org/licenses/gpl.html.